ZZERO1009/EC-ymkim-141/docs/EC_LAB_miniFan_report_21900141_Youngmin_Kim.md

 ## Introduction

-n this lab, I createD a simple program to control a 7-segment display to show a decimal number (0~9) that increases by pressing a push-button.
+In this lab, I created a simple program to control a 7-segment display to show a decimal number (0~9) that increases by pressing a push-button.
 ## Requirement

 ### Hardware